Graphic for 75 rounds of 9mm ammo for free

 Warranty: Sig Zulu6 HDX vs Kite APC

 While warranty is not the biggest determining factor, it is still something to consider.
-Both the Sig Sauer Zulu6 HDX and Kite Optics APC give you a lifetime warranty on the optic, but Sig Sauer offers a better 5 year warranty on the electronics while the Kite Optics gives you only 2 years on the electronics.
+Both the Sig Sauer Zulu6 HDX and Kite Optics APC give you a lifetime warranty on the optic, but Sig Sauer recently included these image stabilized binoculars in their “Infinite Guarantee” lifetime warranty, while the Kite Optics gives you only 2 years on the electronics.
 Again, the best warranty is one you do not have to use, but the differences between the two are something to consider.

 So, Are Image Stabilized Binoculars Worth It?